Dohazari: History

 The Hazari Family or the descendants of Lakhsman Singh Hazari are still living in Dohazari; during Mughal period they were the hereditary Mughal Mansabdars of Dohazari with the title of Maharaj Babu and during British era they were the Zamindars of Dohazari.
 Now the Hazari Family own Hazari Estate, which is based on Land properties, Commercial Space, shopping centre, Housing estates and Industrial places.

 In social service activities, Hazari family donated and helped for establishing two schools, one college, mosque, temples at Dohazari.
 The family donated a large area of lands for establishing two schools and made strong role on establishing a hospital in Dohazari.
 Late Babu Bhagirath Singh Hazari was the pioneer of these social service activities.
 Lakhsman Singh Hazari was the founder of Dohazari and his descendant Bhagirath Singh Hazari was the pioneer and architect of making 'Dohazari' a city.
 Bhagirath Singh Hazari made the first attempt and made strong steps to make Dohazari a city.

 The family made a great influence for the development of the area, as a result, Dohazari is now the most influential business centre and a municipality of South Chittagong.

 Transport

 In 2011, it is the railhead for Bangladesh Railway, on an extension of the Akhaura-Laksam-Chittagong Line, in the direction of Cox's Bazar.
 In 2011, it is proposed to extend the railways by 100 km to Cox's Bazar.
+The line to Cox's Bazar was inaugurated in 2023.